-By 2030, we commit to supporting landscape projects that protect and restore vital ecosystems in areas that have been previously impacted by deforestation or land conversion, with a focus on strengthening farmer livelihoods.
+By 2030, we commit to supporting landscape projects that protect and help to restore vital ecosystems in areas that have been previously impacted by deforestation or land conversion, with a focus on strengthening farmer livelihoods.
+(See Appendix A for further definition of restoration)

 Furthermore, Danone is working with other palm oil users to promote strengthening their groupwide commitments and actions to become 'responsible suppliers'.
 Accordingly, we are a member of the CGF Forest Positive Coalition (as a steerco member and palm working group).

 Danone has chosen to prioritize its direct support to smallholders, for example by investing in landscape projects in high-risk deforestation regions.
-In 2023, over 8.000 farmers were engaged through two notable landscape projects:
+In 2024, over 9.000 farmers were engaged through two notable landscape projects: